ReillyJFarrell/NLP/README.md

 # NLP_ART
 <br>
-For best results, run in import into google colab.
+For best results, import into google colab.
 <br>

 The notebook inside this repository can generate art based on user input.
 This project is a showcase as to how natural language processing can be used to take user input and query labelled data for a desirable result.
 The main techniques present include sentiment analysis, neural networks, niave bayes,